ssvlabs/awesome-ssv/README.md

 <br />
 The goal is to help developers start <a href='https://ssv.network/ba-dev/'>building with SSV</a>.
 <br/>
-If you are looking to add your project to this page - head over to [the Contribute section](#how-to-contribute).
+If you are looking to add your project to this page - head over to <a href='#how-to-contribute'>the Contribute section</a>.
 <br/>
 </div>